denoland/dotland/public/posts/registry2.md

-Since the beginning the goal for deno.land/x is to give all modules in the Deno ecosystem a reliable, easy to use, and free host.
+Since the beginning the goal for deno.land/x has been to give all modules in the Deno ecosystem a reliable, easy to use, and free host.
 With the increased adoption of Deno in the recent month there have been more and more requests to add features like download counts, immutable versions, and a self service module upload.

 We also have some long standing issues like rate limits on the GitHub API that we use, and `https://deno.land/std` being an alias to